vippsas/vipps-solutions/recurring-and-login/README.md

    "merchantAgreementUrl": "https://example.com/agreement-url",
    "phoneNumber": "91234567",
-   "productName": "1 year subscription", "productDescription": "Get 6 editions of our magazing for only 599,- per year.", }
+   "productName": "1 year subscription", "productDescription": "Get 6 editions of our magazine for only 599,- per year.", }
 ```